-The equity type that offers highest dividend yields are Closed-End Funds.
-With assets and underlying holdings actively managed by the fund’s portfolio manager, closed-end funds are intricate types of mutual fund whose shares trade on an exchange.
+The equity-type that offers the highest dividend yields is Closed-End Funds.
+With assets and underlying holdings actively managed by the fund’s portfolio manager, closed-end funds are intricate types of mutual funds whose shares trade on an exchange.
 With different types of closed-end funds yielding between 4.9% (foreign-investments-funds) and 8.4% (domestic-equity-funds), the average dividend yield for this group of investments is more than 6%.

 High dividend stocks are certainly the best way to generate substantial income distributions sought by income investors.
 Invariably, a high dividend yield indicates high distributions of earnings in relation to the equity’s share price.
 However, therein lies its first and biggest conundrum.
 A sudden drop or a steadily declining share price will give the false impression of a high or rising dividend yield.
 The high yield will deliver substantial income payments.
 However, the asset depreciation will generally more than offset all dividend distributions to deliver total losses.
 Therefore, investors must consider additional equity metrics beyond a mere dividend yield.
 Some of the additional considerations are the total return on an investment over a specific period, dividend payout ratio and a long and steady track of annual dividend hikes.